 The Response AI Step is an experimental feature leveraging Large Language Models (LLMs) and should not be used in production use cases for business critical applications because of its potential to generate misleading or false information.
 For that reason, you will be required to opt-in to use this functionality.

-The AI Set Step will be available for you by default on all AI Assistant projects, but will not be available on any NLU Design project types.
+The Response AI Step will be available for you by default on all AI Assistant projects, but will not be available on any NLU Design project types.

 Adding a Response AI Step to your Assistant

-Once enabled, you can find the Response AI Step in your Assistant's Steps Menu, under the Talk section.
-The step can be added into your assistant anywhere that you might add a Text or Speak Step.
+Once enabled, you can find the Response AI Step in your Assistant's Steps Menu, under the AI section.
+The step can be added into your Assistant anywhere that you might add a Text or Speak Step.
 Once you have placed your step, you can configure it in the Editor.

 To configure your generative response, in the Prompt field, provide a description for the type of response you'd like the AI to generate.
-Be sure to include any variables you want it to include in the prompt.
+You can leverage variables from your project within this prompt, to make it dynamic.
+You have two options for the Data Source your LLM will leverage: AI Model or Knowledge Base.
+Default setting is AI Model.

 Configuring your Prompt